cryptoinhero/zurbank/README.md

 1. To run Omni Core in testnet mode, run Omni Core with the following option in place: `-testnet`.

-2. To receive OMN (and TOMN) on testnet please send TBTC to `moneyqMan7uh8FqdCA2BV5yZ8qVrc9ikLP`.
-For each 1 TBTC you will receive 100 OMN and 100 TOMN.
+2. To receive OMN (and TOMN) on testnet please send TZUR to `moneyqMan7uh8FqdCA2BV5yZ8qVrc9ikLP`.
+For each 1 TZUR you will receive 100 OMN and 100 TOMN.

 Dependencies
 ------------